-Chapter 01 1875
+1875

 Before us — the first orange tree.

 Julius Orton plants the first orange tree in the Lindsay district on his homestead.
 It earns the area its motto: "Central California's Citrus Center."
 By 1905, 700 acres of orange groves cover the foothills.
-By the 1930s, Lindsay is a citrus boom town with packing houses running 24 hours a day during harvest season.

 Mexican families arrived to work those groves.
-In 1939, Dorothea Lange came to Lindsay to photograph their houses for the Library of Congress.
-The Mexican-American community here is as old as the citrus industry itself.
+By the 1930s, Lindsay was a citrus boom town.
+In 1939, Dorothea Lange came here to photograph the workers' houses for the Library of Congress.

-Chapter 02 1943
+1943

 A doctor named the restaurant.

 Her doctor — Dr. Bowen — owned a building.
 He told her she could have it.
 "Pay me back when you can," he said.
 He named the place after the alley behind it.
 That was the deal.
-That was 1943.

 Bell Johnson's fried chicken.